-This selection of films highlights the strong relationships that can form between humans and other animals, not all of whom are dogs or cats, and not all films are made for young children.
-Additional films that deal with grief can be found on the curated film list of the Green Pet-Burial Society.
+These films highlight the strong relationships that develop between humans and other animals, not all of whom are dogs or cats, and not all such films are made for children.
+Other films that deal with animals and grief can be found on our curated film list for the Green Pet-Burial Society.

 Au Hasard Balthazar.
 Directed and written by Robert Bresson.
 1966.
 France.
 [A cinematic masterpiece.
 Throughout his life, a donkey is shuffled from one human to another, serving their stories – some cruel, others kind.]